grow-assistant/sales-assistant/docs/templates/fnb_initial_outreach.md

 We’re looking for 2–3 clubs to partner with in 2025 at no cost.
 One of our existing partners, Pinetree Country Club, reported a 54% increase in F&B revenue under this approach by making orders incredibly easy for members.

-If you’re open to a short conversation, I’d love to see if [Club Name] could benefit similarly.
+If you’re open to a short conversation, I’d love to see if [ClubName] could benefit similarly.
 I can also share references from clubs currently using Swoop.

 Cheers,
 Ty

 Swoop Golf
 480-225-9702
 swoopgolf.com